-How is HSG test performed?
+How is the HSG test performed?

-Before your doctor begins the HSG procedure, you may be given a sedative which will help you as well as your uterus muscles to relax.
+Before your doctor begins the HSG procedure, you may be given a sedative that will help you as well as your uterus muscles to relax.
 This is done to avoid cramping during the investigation.

 During the HSG Test Procedure:

-- You will then be asked to drape a gown around your waist and lie down on your back on a flat surface, bringing up your feet in a “frog leg” position.
+- You will then be asked to drape a gown around your waist and lie down on your back on a flat surface, bringing up your feet in a “frog-leg” position.

 - Your doctor will then place a metal instrument called speculum in your vagina to visualize the cervix.

 - A soft and thin catheter will then be put in through the cervical opening into the patient’s uterine cavity.
-The doctor, alternately may also use a tenaculum which will be placed on the cervix after which a narrow metal cannula will be inserted through the cervical opening.
+The doctor alternately may also use a tenaculum which will be placed on the cervix after which a narrow metal cannula will be inserted through the cervical opening.